ibm-cloud-architecture/refarch-eda/docs/kafka/connect.md

 # Kafka Connect

 [Kafka connect](https://kafka.apache.org/documentation/#connect) is an open source component for easily integrate external systems with Kafka.
 It works with IBM Event Streams and Red Hat AMQ Streams.
-It uses the concepts of source and sink connectors to ingest or deliver data to Kafka topics.
+It uses the concepts of source and sink connectors to ingest or deliver data to / from  Kafka topics.

 ![Kafka component](images/kafka-components.png)

-The concepts are detailed in [this note](https://docs.confluent.io/current/connect/concepts.html) or [IBM Event streams](https://ibm.github.io/event-streams/connecting/connectors/) and below is a quick summary:
+The generate concepts are detailed in [this note](https://docs.confluent.io/current/connect/concepts.html) or in the [IBM Event streams product documentation](https://ibm.github.io/event-streams/connecting/connectors/).
+Here is a quick summary:

 * **connector** represents a logical job to move data from / to kafka  to / from external systems.
-A lot of [existing connectors](https://ibm.github.io/event-streams/connectors/) can be reused, or you can implement your own plugin.
+A lot of [existing connectors](https://ibm.github.io/event-streams/connectors/) can be reused, or you can implement your owns.
 * **workers** are JVM running the connector.
-For production deployment workers run in cluster.
+For production deployment workers run in cluster or "distributed mode".
 * **tasks**: each worker coordinates a set of tasks to copy data.
 Task states are saved in kafka topics.
 They can be started, stopped at any time to support resilience, and scalable data pipeline.

 ![Connectors and tasks](images/connector-tasks.png)

 When a connector is submitted to the cluster, the workers rebalance the full set of connectors in the cluster and their tasks so that each worker has approximately the same amount of work.

 ## Characteristics

-* Copy vast quantities of data from source to kafka: work at the database level
+* Copy vast quantities of data from source to kafka: work at the database level.
-* Support streaming and batch
+* Support streaming and batch.
 * Scale at the organization level, even if it can support a standalone, mono connector approach to start small, it is possible to run in parallel on distributed cluster.
-* Copy data, externalize transformation in other framework.
+* Copy data, externalizing transformation in other framework.
-* Kafka Connect defines three models: data model, worker model and connector model
+* Kafka Connect defines three models: data model, worker model and connector model.
-* Provide a REST interface to manage connectors and monitor jobs
+* Provide a REST interface to manage connectors and monitor jobs.

 ## Installation

 The  Kafka connect framework fits well into a kubernetes deployment.
 We have different options for that deployment.

-We recommend reading the [IBM  event streams documentation](https://ibm.github.io/event-streams/connecting/setting-up-connectors/) for installing Kafka connect with IBM Event Streams or may be using [Strimzi Kafka connect operator](https://strimzi.io/docs/0.9.0/#kafka-connect-str) to deploy on Kubernetes cluster.
+We recommend reading the [IBM  event streams documentation](https://ibm.github.io/event-streams/connecting/setting-up-connectors/) for installing Kafka connect with IBM Event Streams or you can also leverage the [Strimzi Kafka connect operator](https://strimzi.io/docs/0.9.0/#kafka-connect-str).

 With IBM Event Streams on premise deployment, the connectors setup is part of the user admin console toolbox: